doriclazar/peak-bot/README.md

 <!--te-->

 ## Status
-Alpha release is now on PyPI.
+Beta release is now on PyPI.
 Master branch runs well on Linux and Windows, but still lacks large amount of features to be competitive with commercial AIs.
 To test and/or contribute in the meantime, please follow the rest of this file...